arj03/seedstore/WASM/README.md

   capability gate end-to-end via seedkernel's forwarder fixture (§8.2).
 - **manifest** — descriptor/manifest round trips, author signature is
   tamper-evident, manifest encrypt + `manifest_id` stability.
+- **protocol** — the batched OFFER/FETCH wire (`host/protocol.ts`): self-delimiting
+  offer entries, the per-block accept mask, FETCH present/absent blocks, and a holder admitting a whole OFFER batch at once — the §6 sibling rule declines a sibling offered alongside, the §14 quota declines the tail once the budget is spent.
 - **reputation** — passes raise / misses penalize / scores decay with a half-life.
 - **storage** (multi-node loopback) — PUT→GET, small-file replication, offline
   tolerance (any *k* of *n*), repair restoring redundancy after loss, sharing a sealed key, crypto-shredding, reciprocity from served fetches (the host-side reference path).
+- **concurrency** — PUT/GET round-trip economy over a *latency-bearing* link:
+  OFFER/STORE/FETCH are batched and windowed *per holder* rather than issued per block, so wall-clock tracks round-trip-count × RTT — the cost the zero-latency loopback hides (asserted as request counts, not just wall-clock).
+- **net** — networking + filesystem integration: `FsBlobStore` persisting across reopen, a full cohort over real TCP sockets with blocks landing on holders' disks, and a browser-like node reaching a server over a real WebSocket.
 - **tier2-port** — the same PUT/GET/replication/offline/repair/crypto-shredding
   matrix driven *inside* the confined QuickJS realm over the generic `cap-bridge`, with cross-path parity proving the confined and host-side paths are byte-compatible.